Equation of Exchange (Economics) - Explained

 As per the equation, if the variables including the index of expenditure and the velocity of money dont change over time, then the increase in the money supply will result in an increase in the average price levels, and vice-versa.
 This means that both money supply and average price levels will have a direct relationship.
 The variable T given in the equation is also denoted by Y, Q, or other initials sometimes.
 This variable exhibits several factors such as industrial production that are associated with the final output of the economy.
 Also, one can calculate the average price level of goods by dividing gross domestic product with real GDP.
 Money supply, when multiplied with the velocity of money, results in ascertaining the nominal GDP.
 Owing to the weak conditions or economic scenario of a country, there can be cases when the variables mentioned in the equation of exchange can experience a decline irrespective of what the equation actually predicts.

-Reference for Equation of Exchange
+Academic Research on the Equation of Exchange